JulioLoayzaM/CroissantBot/docs/youtube.md

 # youtube.py

 This Cog enables the bot's YouTube livestream-checking capabilities.
-It uses `streamlink` to get the information needed.
+It uses `streamlink` to get the stream's URL and `yt_dlp` to get the stream's title and thumbnail.

 **NOTE**: This Cog can be disabled by setting `ENABLE_YT` to an empty string `""` in `.env`.